November 30th

 Meaning of the subhAShita:

-Water placed on a hot iron disappears without a sign.
-The same water droplet, when placed on the leaf of a lotus will shine as if it were a pearl.
-(However,) if the same water, falls into a pearl shell during the svātī rains, it will turn into a good pearl!
-Most likely, inferior, mediocre and noble qualities arise from the company kept.
+Water, when placed on a hot iron disappears without a sign.
+When placed on a lotus leaf, the droplet of water shines as if it were a pearl.
+(However,) if the same water falls into a pearl shell during the svātī rains, it turns into a good pearl!
+Most likely, inferior, mediocre, and noble qualities arise from the company kept.

 Commentary:

-The same droplet of water will attain a different state, depending on the place it falls!
+A single droplet of water can attain a completely different state, depending on where it falls.

-When the same exact droplet descends into a pearl shell at the right time (rain during the svātī season), it will convert into a real pearl of high quality!
-Although it was a drop of plain water, it attained the honor of becoming a pearl.
-Such is the company of the noble.
+However, if the droplet falls into a pearl shell at the right time—during the svātī rains—it transforms into a genuine pearl of high quality.
+Though it began as mere water, it attained the honor of becoming something precious.
+Such is the effect of noble company.

 pada vigrahaH: